-The high nitrate warning also effects customers of Brown County Rural Water District #2, the city of Powhattan, city of Robinson and Doniphan County Rural Water District #1, which all receive their water from Hiawatha.
+The high nitrate warning also affects customers of Brown County Rural Water District No. 2, the City of Powhattan, the City of Robinson, and Doniphan County Rural Water District No. 1. which receive their water from Hiawatha

-The City of Hiawatha is taking steps to construct a new water treatment plant to address the ongoing nitrate problem.
-The city anticipates the plant being done in 12 to 15 months.
+The city of Hiawatha is constructing a new water treatment plant to address the ongoing nitrate problem.
+Construction began last month, with completion expected within the next 12 months.

 Brown County Rural Water District No. 2 has partnered with several other water suppliers in the region to create Public Wholesale Water Supply No. 27 for the purpose of distributing high quality water that is low in nitrates to its member entities at the lowest cost possible.
-It's expected to be in operation in 1 to 3 months.
+The new water supply district is in its final stages of completion and will be in operation very soon.